 Resources from the conference are available here.

-The “Diasporic Asian Art Network” (DAAN) hopes to encourage a broader transnational and trans-diasporic as well as domestic orientation.
-Whereas ‘Asian American’ does refer specifically to the American, read US experience, the network situates within the Asian diaspora, bringing the discussion to a global level that includes Asian American art.
-In our view, the American situation can only be invigorated and enriched by working with other Asian diasporas.
+DAAN encourages a broad transnational and trans-diasporic as well as domestic orientation.
+Whereas ‘Asian American’ refers specifically to the American (read US experience), the network situates itself within the Asian diaspora, bringing the discussion to a global level that includes Asian American art.

-The Asian/Pacific/American Institute at New York University convened a NEH Summer Institute from July 9-28, 2012 entitled, “Re-envisioning American Art History: Asian American Art, Research, and Teaching.”
-The Summer Institute for twenty-five college and university teachers deepened participants’ understanding of pivotal developments and critical issues in Asian American art history and visual culture studies, while concurrently providing access to specialized archives that will enhance their research and teaching in the humanities.
+From July 9-28, 2012, the Asian/Pacific/American Institute at NYU convened an NEH Summer Institute entitled, “Re-envisioning American Art History: Asian American Art, Research, and Teaching.”
+The twenty-five college and university professors that participated deepened their understanding of pivotal developments and critical issues in Asian American art history and visual culture studies, while gaining access to specialized archives that enhanced their research and teaching in the humanities.